willghatch/rackterm/README.md

 Want to contribute to the future best terminal emulator ever?
 -------------------------------------------------------------

 See the included `CONTRIBUTING.md` file.
-Or, you know, just go make another terminal emulator that will be better than this one, and all others.
+Or, you know, just go make another terminal emulator or figure out which one the best is (because this one is clearly not the best one).

 License
 -------